themeworkshop/allie/README.md

 # Allie

-Allie is a base stylesheet intended to provide basic, opinonated and accessible defaults for starting a project or using as a fallback style for legacy browsers.
-It is opinionated and builds upon the defaults set by [normalize.css](https://necolas.github.io/normalize.css/).
+Allie is a base stylesheet intended to provide accessible defaults for starting a project or using as a fallback style for legacy browsers (for example, if you are using feature queries for modern browsers).

+Allie builds upon [normalize.css](https://necolas.github.io/normalize.css/) which fixes inconsistencies between browsers.
+On top of this Allie provides a number of defaults which we have found to be beneficial when developing complex layouts, these are opinionated defaults because they are based on our experience and taste.
+While we have chosen to include opinionated defaults, we intend to make sure that the stylesheet remains basic and lightweight because the goal is to create a starting point for a wide variety of projects.

 ## Installing with npm